 My grandfather reviewed these drawings and offered feedback on how they could be refined.
 From this, I redrew and resubmitted them to him:

-Some initial drawings as I learned:
+Some initial drawings as I learned to do:

 This project began with research I conducted at the National Museum of Industrial History, much thanks to Curator of Collections Andria Zaia.